Enabling Lineage V3¶

 exit

-Log in to Alation and verify your lineage data in the Alation UI.
-There should be no changes to the content of the lineage diagrams.
-If the lineage data does not appear or there are issues with the diagrams, for example, existing objects appear as temporary objects or diagrams only show partial data, contact Alation Support.
+22. Log in to Alation and verify your lineage data in the Alation UI.
+There should be no changes to the content of the lineage charts.
+If lineage data does not appear or there are issues with the charts, for example, existing objects appear as temporary (temp) or the charts only show partial data, contact Alation Support.

 The migration script automatically enables the Lineage V3 service.
 No additional actions are required to enable it.
 Next, you can enable Manual Lineage Curation.
 See Enabling Manual Lineage Curation.